hirrolot/hirrolot.github.io/content/whats-the-point-of-the-c-preprocessor-actually.md

 ## Links

  - Installation instructions for [Metalang99](https://github.com/hirrolot/metalang99#getting-started), [Datatype99](https://github.com/hirrolot/datatype99#installation), [Interface99](https://github.com/hirrolot/interface99#installation).
+ - The [motivational post] for the above libraries.

+[motivational post]: ../posts/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.html

 ## References

 [^preprocessor-early-days]: I believe that the C preprocessor was initially put into the language as a temporary workaround.
-With the preprocessor, you can do conditional compilation, foreach-macros, generics, etc. Nowadays, most of this stuff is done by the right tools but back in the 70's, it was unclear how to solve such problems.
+With the preprocessor, you can do conditional compilation, foreach-macros, generics, etc. Nowadays, most of this stuff is done by "the right tools" but back in the 70's, it was unclear how to solve such problems.

 [^preprocess-only]: `-E` stands for "preprocess only".
 It is supported at least by GCC and Clang but other compilers should have the same option as well (probably under a different name).